BREWLETTE/brewlette-app/README.md

 - good commits when ACP(P)

-## Schedule
+## SCHEDULE

 # 9-915 SCRUM
-What is the objective for today?
+What is the objective for today? merge into MAIN (if needed) everyone pull MAIN
-Visuals for app pages

 # 1150-12 SCRUM
 quick check in
 set up for after lunch tasks
+merge final commits into DEV

 # 12-1 LUNCH

 # 545-6 REFLECTION
+merge into final commits into DEV || MAIN
-Who is working on what EXACTLY after hours?
+- Who is working on what EXACTLY after hours?
-One thing that went well today?
+- One thing that went well today?
-One thing we would like to improve on?
+- One thing we would like to improve on?
-One thing to continue for tomorrow?
+- One thing to continue for tomorrow?
-One thing we learned today?
+- One thing we learned today?

-# What is needed to be a deployable app - meeting expecatations of lab/user
+# DEPLOYABLE EXPECTATIONS
 - end points for the back to grab API info
 - working buttons that use token to access
 - LS working and utilized